Undergraduate Programs in Biomedical Engineering

 Specialized Training for Your Career Goals

 Reflecting the breadth of this interdisciplinary field, our department offers four undergraduate areas of specialization:

 - Bachelor of Science in Biomedical Engineering (BS BME): 128 units

-- Bachelor of Science in Biomedical Engineering with an emphasis in Biochemical Engineering (BS BMEC): 132 units
+- Bachelor of Science in Biomedical Engineering, with an emphasis in Molecular-Cellular Engineering (BMCE): 132 units

 - Bachelor of Science in Biomedical Engineering with an emphasis in Electrical Engineering (BS BMEN): 133 units